 If your monitor comes with a dead pixel warranty, you should now check for stuck pixels.
 Remember you have often only got coverage for this for the first two weeks or 100 hours, so check this straight away and you might want to repeat the check after you’ve had the screen for a week.

-All NEC monitors sold by us have a dead pixel warranty for the first couple of weeks.
-Eizo CG monitors now have 12 months for dead pixels, and BenQ PG monitors have 6 months.
+Eizo CG monitors now have 6 to 12 months for dead pixels, and BenQ SW/PV monitors have 6 months.
 As always, do check directly with the manufacturer for current terms and conditions.

 To check for dead or stuck pixels is easy – simply set your desktop